input-output-hk/cardano-sl/wallet-new/docs/updates.md

 The wallet backend would react to this request by simply moving the downloaded binary into the directory where the Cardano Launcher expects it, and finally updating the state of the `WalletSoftwareUpdate` to be marked as `Applied`.
-These two operation do not need to be atomic: closing the Wallet whilst the copy is happening or prior to the change of state won't cause any harm, as Daedalus won't mark the update as happened and the process can resume via User Story 3.
+These two operation do **not** need to be atomic: closing the Wallet whilst the copy is happening or prior to the change of state won't cause any harm, as Daedalus won't mark the update as happened and the process can resume via User Story 3.

 -   (4.1) As a Daedalus user, I want to be able to install an update after a manual restart.

-In order to support this use case, we might need to extend our current launcher to not automatically restart Daedalus after an installer has been downloaded.
-After we do that, (4) and (4.1) will be very similar, with the difference that (4) would somehow ask the cardano launcher to restart everything, whereas in (4.1) it won't.
+This trivially follows from (4), with the difference that after downloading & moving the binary, we won't restart Daedalus.

 ## Installers retention<a id="sec-5-4" name="sec-5-4"></a>